 Treatment of chlorine gas exposure is mostly supportive.
 Removal of the individual from the contaminated environment is the first step of management.
 Clinicians will assess the patient’s airway, breathing, and circulation, and provide humidified oxygen as necessary.
 Severe exposures may require endotracheal intubation.
-In cases of non-cardiogenic pulmonary edema, PEEP, fluid restriction, and diuretics can be used.
+In cases of non-cardiogenic pulmonary edema, positive end-expiratory pressure (PEEP), fluid restriction, and diuretics can be used.
 Bronchospasm is treated with beta-agonists such as albuterol.
 The management of ocular exposure requires irrigation with copious water or saline.

 Most exposures to chlorine gas will present with a clear history of exposure obtained either from the patient themselves or first responders arriving from the scene.
 From prior exposures at chlorinated swimming pools, most patients will recognize the distinct odor of chlorine gas.
 Rarely a patient in respiratory distress and altered mental status may be found after the complete dispersal of chlorine gas making the history unclear.
 Salivation, lacrimation, rhinorrhea, and bronchospasm can occur in cholinergic toxicity as well as chlorine gas exposure.